lynnfaraday/aresmush.com/tutorials/manage/building.md

 * Offstage

 {% tip %}
 Although there will probably be multiple IC areas on your grid, you'll usually have only one OOC area.
-In the default database, it's just called \"Offstage\".
+In the default database, it's just called "Offstage".
 {% endtip %}

 ## Special Rooms